 Student selection and instructions for the preliminary task

 The preliminary task

 The online interview

 Admission process for Global Public Health

-The admission process for the supplementary application to the Global Public Health programme in 2021 will follow the timeline described below and consist of the following steps:
+The admission process for the the Global Public Health programme in 2022 will follow the timeline described below and consist of the following steps:

-- The instructions for the preliminary task have been published on 4 August 2021.
+- The instructions for the preliminary task will be published when the application period starts.